lizmat/Git-Status/README.md

 DESCRIPTION
 ===========

-Git::Status provides a simple way to obtain the status if a git repository.
+Git::Status provides a simple way to obtain the status of a git repository.

 PARAMETERS
 ==========